per2jensen/dar-backup/v2/README.md

  -R /home/user

 # Directories to backup below the Root dir
-# if you only want to take a backup of /home/user/Documents
+# if you want to take a backup of /home/user/Documents only, uncomment next line
 #  -g Documents

-# Directories to exclude below the Root dir
+# Some directories to exclude below the Root dir
  -P mnt
  -P tmp
  -P .cache